End Point Assessment for Business Administrators

 We provide a Gateway assessment tool with our EPA that allows you to monitor your apprentice’s progress against the standard throughout their training, giving you a clear indication of when they will be ready for Gateway.

-The criteria an apprentice must meet for the Business Administrator Gateway include:
+The criteria for Business Administrator EPA Gateway includes:

 - Level 2 literacy and numeracy;